more-cores/discord-commands/README.md

-# Discord Message Builder
+# Discord Builder

-A small library for building Discord messages.
+A small library for building Discord messages and commands.

 # Installation